What's the difference between object

 They are assignable to the object

 type too.
-It's really only primitive types that aren't.
+Only primitive types aren't.

 Which one should you use?